Hugo Larsson (footballer): Eintracht Frankfurt

 On 29 May 2023, Larsson signed for Bundesliga club Eintracht Frankfurt on a five-year contract for an undisclosed fee, a record fee received for a Swedish club.
 He officially joined the German club upon the opening of the summer transfer window on 1 July.
 On 8 October, he scored his first Bundesliga goal in a 2–0 win over Heidenheim.
 Two months later, on 9 December, he netted his second goal in a 5–1 victory over Bayern Munich.
 On 31 August 2024, Larsson scored his first goal of the season, in a 3–1 home win against TSG Hoffenheim in the Bundesliga.

+Loan to Fulham

+On 1 September 2026, Larsson joined Premier League club Fulham on loan with an obligation to buy.

 International career

 Larsson has represented the U19 and U21 teams.
 He made his full international debut for Sweden on 9 January 2023, playing for 68 minutes in a friendly 2–0 win against Finland before being replaced by Bilal Hussein.

+Personal life

+Larsson was born in his neighbour's bathroom in Svarte.